ICIJ/datashare-keycloak-integration/README.md

 19. After saving go to credentials tab and set a non temporary password for the user.
 Save it you'll need it.
 20. Then go to the groups tab and add the user to some groups.
 21. Sign out using the upper right user menu.
-22. As we are using the default realm (master), instead of the seeded one (main) you will need to change the URLS for the following DataShare options in the docker compose file, just replace *main* with *master* in the provided URLS for:
+22. As we are using the default realm (master), instead of the seeded one (main) you will need to change the URLS for the following Datashare options in the docker compose file, just replace *main* with *master* in the provided URLS for:
   * oauthAuthorizeUrl
   * oauthTokenUrl
   * oauthApiUrl
-23. Fire up DataShare with `docker-compose up datashare`
+23. Fire up Datashare with `docker-compose up datashare`
 24. Wait for a few and open your browser with http://datashare:8080 and follow de authentication flow.